Skip to Page Content

 3.4 The medical history of the student athlete shall be available at the time of each examination.

-3.5 A student athlete is temporarily ineligible to participate if the student athlete who is otherwise properly certified to participate in interscholastic athletics is physically unable to participate due to illness or injury for 5 consecutive days on which a Practice, Scrimmage or contest is held.
+3.5 A student athlete is temporarily ineligible to participate if the student athlete who is otherwise properly certified to participate in interscholastic athletics is physically unable to participate due to illness or injury for 5 consecutive days on which a practice, scrimmage or contest is held.
 Prior to resuming participation, the student athlete shall present to the Administrative Head or the Administrative Head's designee, a statement from a licensed physician (MD or DO), a nurse practitioner, or a physician's assistant that the student athlete is again physically able to participate.
 If a student athlete is physically unable to participate due to a head injury, the concussion protocol in Section 4.0 shall be followed.

 4.0 Concussion Protocol

-4.1 If a student athlete is suspected of sustaining a concussion or exhibits signs or symptoms of a concussion, the student athlete shall be removed from the Practice or game immediately.
+4.1 If a student athlete is suspected of sustaining a concussion or exhibits signs or symptoms of a concussion, the student athlete shall be removed from the practice or game immediately.

-4.4 If a Qualified Healthcare Professional determines that the student athlete sustained a concussion or is unable to rule out a concussion, the student athlete shall be referred for further evaluation by a Qualified Physician.
-The student athlete shall be ineligible to participate in Practices, Scrimmages, or contests until the student athlete receives written clearance from a Qualified Physician on the DIAA Acute Concussion Evaluation (ACE) and Return to Play Form.
+4.4 If a Qualified Healthcare Provider determines that the student athlete sustained a concussion or is unable to rule out a concussion, the student athlete shall be ineligible to participate in practices, scrimmages, or contests until the student athlete receives written clearance from a Qualified Healthcare Provider on the DIAA Acute Concussion Evaluation (ACE) and Return to Play Form.

-4.6 If an official observes an apparent injury, the official shall report the injury to the athlete's coach.
+4.6 If an official observes an apparent injury, the official shall report the injury to the student athlete's coach.

 4.7 The Sports Medicine Advisory Committee may recommend amendments to the Concussion Protocol to the Rules and Regulations Committee and the Board.